You are here

 SO320 Immigrant Entrepreneurship

-Immigrants come in search of the economic opportunity and financial security not available in their own homeland.
-Drawn by the lure of jobs, immigrants frequently set course for industrialized countries where the demand for labor is high.
-However, once arriving to these countries, many immigrant groups reject the available jobs and strike their own path by entering into entrepreneurship by opening their own businesses.
+Immigrants go to other lands in search of the economic opportunity and financial security not available in their own homeland.
+Drawn by the lure of jobs, immigrants frequently set course for industrialized countries, where the demand for labor is high.
+However, arriving in these countries, many immigrant groups reject the available jobs and strike their own path by entering into entrepreneurship and opening their own businesses.
 In the United States, this pattern has played out countless times, as new groups arrive and take the mantle of immigrant entrepreneurship previously held by past groups.
 This course will examine the phenomena of immigrant entrepreneurship, taking account of past examples as well as current trends.
-By studying immigrant entrepreneurship, the student will achieve a better understanding of what drives certain immigrant groups to chance everything by opening up their own businesses, and how immigrants are able to use the resources available to them to become successful.
+By studying immigrant entrepreneurship, students will achieve a better understanding of what drives certain immigrant groups to chance everything and opening up their own businesses, and how immigrants are able to use resources available to them to become successful.

 SO333 Sociology of the Edge

 This course employs a sociological perspective to examine edges of experience and, through that examination, to reflect on the production of social order and the social processes which shape our existence.
-In this course you will be asked to walk in another's shoes.
-Someone who is walking on the edge.
-You will be asked to consider 'what is it for them'.
+In this course students will be asked to walk in another's shoes - someone who is walking on the edge.
+Students will be asked to consider, "what is it for them".
 Why do they do what they do?
 How do they do it?
 What is it to go 'in harm's way'?
 What are some of the particular knowings of those who work and play on the ocean?
 What is it to be ill or dying?
 How do we deal with loss and grief?
 What is it to be oppressed and/or imprisoned?
 What is it to live/work/play in the belly of the beast?
-And, finally, to reflect on what all of the above tells us about ourselves, and our world.
+And finally, students will br asked to reflect on what all of the above tells us about ourselves, and our world.

 SO401 Directed Study in Sociology

 Presents opportunity for superior students to engage in specialized study.
 (Allows repetition for credit.)